 Alyaa Sadek '14 recently published her book Soul Quest which encourages readers to take time for themselves while guiding them on a yearlong journey of self-discovery to come out with deeper realizations on themselves and the world through compelling visuals and interactive activities.

 Carol Hammal ‘07 is Egypt’s first trained Art Psychotherapist.
 She is considered instrumental in developing the art therapy field in Egypt.
-She received her BA in Art from AUC and her Master’s Degree in Art Therapy & Counseling from Drexel University in Philadelphia.
-Hammal is a digital art therapy consultant and often guest lectures about digital art therapy tools and their potential integration within clinical & medical settings.
+She received her BA in Art from The American University in Cairo and her master’s degree in art therapy and counseling from Drexel University in Philadelphia.
+Hammal is a digital art therapy consultant and often guest lectures about digital art therapy tools and their potential integration within clinical and medical settings.

 Patricia M. Muhammad (ALI '01) recently published an academic paper entitled, “Trans-Atlantic Slave Trade's Vestiges: Exploring Proposed Forms of Restitution 2016.
 International Social Science Review Art (2017)”.
 In 2015, she published three academic book reviews: